Kattis91/upcoming-artist/README.md

 - Instructions on how to add a favicon in HTML are taken from [W3Schools](https://www.w3schools.com/html/html_favicon.asp).

+- [Google Fonts Site](https://fonts.google.com/) was used to import the fonts used on the website.

+- [Am I responsive?](https://ui.dev/amiresponsive?url=https://kattis91.github.io/upcoming-artist/) was used to see how the site looks on a range of devices.

 - I used Stack Overflow, W3Schools, GeeksForGeeks and LMS to expand my knowledge and find new ideas.

 - Thanks to my mentor Jubril for good briefings, feedback, tip and the opportunity to ask questions.